saleh88hbg/BattleshipPyth-MS3/README.md

 ## About

-Battleship is an terminal game programed with Python, wich runs in the Code Institute mock terminal on Heroku.
+Battleship is a terminal game programed with Python, which runs in the Code Institute mock terminal on Heroku.

 Battleship is a funny and a widely-known board game in which the goal is to destroy the opposing player's fleet.
 It all depends on the luck of your finding shots to initially hit your targets.